gappein/gappein-chat-sdk/docs/README.md

 _**Gappein**_ is a new Chat SDK in town!

-A plug and play modular toolkit for integrating the Chat feature on top of Firebase! 🔥 :fire
+A plug and play modular toolkit for integrating the Chat feature on top of Firebase! 🔥